mkieblesz/local-workspace/README.md

 Testing services via proxy:

-- `make run-host-proxy ultimate`
+- `make run-proxy ultimate`
-- go to `local-proxy.trade.great` to test services as they are in prod environments through proxy container
+- go to `proxy.trade.great` to test services as they are in prod environments through proxy container
 - `ctrl+c` from tab where services are running
 - `make kill-dbs` kills db containers